-For this reason, construction of steady Euler flows by studying \eqref{ss2} has been an important research topic in the field of nonlinear elliptic equations.
-See \cite{BPW, CLW,LYY, SV} and the references therein.
+For this reason, construction of steady Euler flows by studying the semilinear elliptic problem \eqref{ss2} has been an important research topic in mathematical fluid mechanics.
+See \cite{BPW, CLW, CPY, CW1,LYY, SV} and the references therein.

-Given a steady solution, an important related question is to study its nonlinear stability, or stability of Lyapunov type.
+Given a steady solution, an important related question is to study its nonlinear stability, also called stability of Lyapunov type.
 Informally, a steady solution $\tilde\omega$ is said to be nonlinearly stable if for any initial vorticity sufficiently ``close" to $\tilde\omega$, the evolved vorticity remains ``close" to $\tilde\omega$ for all time.
-In many situations it is more convenient and reasonable to consider a more general stability concept, i.e., orbital stability for a given set of steady solutions.
+In many situations, it is usually more convenient and reasonable to consider a more general stability concept, i.e., orbital stability for a set of steady solutions.
 Below is the precise definition.

 \begin{definition} Let $\mathcal M\subset L^\infty(D)$ be a set of steady solutions to the vorticity equation (i.e., each $\tilde\omega\in\mathcal M$ satisfies \eqref{ss}), $\mathcal P$ be a subset of $L^\infty(D)$, and $\|\cdot\|$ be a norm in $L^\infty(D)$.
 If for any $\varepsilon>0,$ there exists $\delta>0,$ such that for any $\omega_0\in \mathcal P$ satisfying